Published 27 Jun 2022

 Euan Black

-As the global economy bounces back from the pandemic, chances are that you’re thinking about expanding your marketing capabilities as well – and hiring a fractional CMO might be your best next move.
-Here’s everything you need to know before making that decision.
+As the global economy bounces back, chances are you’re thinking to expand your marketing capabilities as well, and hiring a fractional chief marketing officer (fractional CMO) might be your best next move.

 A fractional CMO is someone who performs the role of chief marketing officer on a contractual basis.
 They’re called fractional CMOs because they work at your company for only a ‘fraction’ of their time, often for just a few hours every month.
+Thus, they are part-time employees.

 Their exact job responsibilities are flexible and should adapt to the needs of your company.